apache/pulsar-site/site2/website-next/docs/client-libraries-dotnet.md

 ## Installation

 You can install the Pulsar C# client library either through the dotnet CLI or through the Visual Studio.
 This section describes how to install the Pulsar C# client library through the dotnet CLI.
-For information about how to install the Pulsar C# client library through the Visual Studio , see [here](https://docs.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?view=vsmac-2019).
+For information about how to install the Pulsar C# client library through the Visual Studio, see [here](https://docs.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?view=vsmac-2019).

 ### Prerequisites